 This virtual conference represents an exceptional opportunity for the health workforce research and diversity and inclusion communities to share their work, skills, and on-the-ground perspectives with one another.
 Together, we can strengthen our current, and diversify our future, health workforce.
 This event will connect health workforce researchers, educators, and policymakers, with Diversity and Inclusion professionals to jointly address state and federal health workforce issues.

-For further information, please visit the abstract submission site.
+For further information, please visit the conference registration site.

 For more information, contact the AAMC Health Workforce team at email@example.com.

 Annual Address on the State of the Physician Workforce